INSIGHTS IN ACTION

 What is ARR?

-Annual Recurring Revenue (ARR) is defined as the value of recurring revenue from contracts and term subscriptions, normalized for a one-year period.
-An essential metric for the SaaS subscription model, ARR represents the amount of revenue a firm can expect to generate from recurring billing cycles over the next 12 months at the current run rate, at any given point in time.
+Annual Recurring Revenue (ARR) is defined as the value of recurring revenue from recurring subscriptions over defined terms, normalized for a one-year period.
+An essential metric for the SaaS subscription model, ARR represents the amount of expected recurring revenue generated from recurring billing cycles over the next 12 months at the current run rate, at any given point in time.

 At a high-level, ARR growth translates into positive momentum for early stage SaaS companies, and continues to send the right signals to investors and buyers down the road.
 While it isn’t a stand alone metric, a SaaS firm won’t be able to assess product/market fit, unit economics, sales efficiency, or the potential for future earnings without it.

-Why ARR is Important for a SaaS Business
+Why Annual Recurring Revenue (ARR) is Important for a SaaS Business

-SaaS ARR is one of your most important KPIs for several reasons:
+SaaS Annual Recurring Revenue (ARR) is one of your most important KPIs for several reasons:

 • SaaS valuations are often based on a multiple of ARR.
-While many other factors come into play, ARR is the key value driver.
+While many other factors come into play, Annual Recurring Revenue is the key value driver.

-• Changes in ARR drive a deeper understanding of customer expansion, contraction, and churn.
+• Changes in ARR drive a deeper understanding of customer acquisition, expansion, contraction, and churn.

 • ARR is a component of several other key SaaS metrics.